 Drink Rail Seating

 Drink Rail Seating is available on the Club Level in left field to give fans an open, more social environment to watch the game and cheer on the Orioles.
 Tickets are available individually or as part of a group order, and come with access to Oriole Park's exclusive Club Level.

 Equal Access Accommodations

-Parking: Accessible parking spaces have been reserved for disabled Season Plan Members utilizing equal access seating.
-Plan Members are encouraged to contact their Personal Account Representative to make arrangements to purchase these limited number of passes.
+Parking: Accessible parking spaces have been reserved for those Birdland Members utilizing equal access seating.
+Members are encouraged to contact their Personal Account Representative to make arrangements to purchase these limited number of passes.
 The remaining accessible individual parking spaces are available on a first-come, first-served basis and are located in Lots A and B. Parking in these spots requires a state-issued handicapped license plate or hangtag.
-Should these extra spaces be filled, attendants will direct fans to the nearest open parking or to the ballpark's designated Drop-Off areas.
+Should these extra spaces be filled, attendants will direct fans to the nearest open parking or to the ballpark's designated drop-off areas.